grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 The most important thing is that when we are not forced to return anything, we are more free to do as we like.
 Again, "Tell, don't ask".

-The notion of passing context where the data is instead of pulling the data right into the context is often referred to as "context independence".
-Context independence is not only about passing context in methods - it applies to constructors the same way.
+This notion of passing context where the data is instead of pulling the data right into the context is often referred to as "context independence".
 Being context independent is one of the most important requirements for a class to be composable with other classes.

-TODO sometimes ask
+TODO

 ## Single Responsibility